-Click over to the Package Center, navigate to the Cloud Sync app, and click to Install/Open it!
+- Click over to the Package Center, navigate to the Cloud Sync app, and click to Install/Open it.

-Launch Cloud Sync.
-You’ll be asked to select a public cloud to use.
+- You are asked to select a public cloud to use.
 Navigate to S3 Storage.

-Your S3 Server should be a Custom Server URL.
+- Your S3 Server should be a Custom Server URL.
 Fill in objects-us-west-1.dream.io for the Server address.
-Once you provide your access key (public key) and secret keys, all of your available DreamObjects buckets will populate the dropdown list.
-Select the one that you want to use (you might only have one.)
+Once you provide your access key (public key) and secret keys, all of your available DreamObjects buckets will populate in the dropdown list.
+Select the one you want to use (you might only have one.)

-Now you’ll need to give this sync job a name and tell Cloud Sync which directories to include.
+- Give this sync job a name and tell Cloud Sync which directories to include.
 You’ll also need to choose which direction your sync should operate:

 - Bidirectional: If you intend to make some changes to the data within your buckets directly (this is not likely if you’re using DreamObjects in this context) go with “Bidirectional”.

 Data Encryption is an option that you should consider enabling.
-Your files will be encrypted before they’re ever transmitted to DreamObjects, and not even DreamHost will be able to decrypt them for you – all encryption is handled automatically on your end by the Cloud Sync app.
+Your files will be encrypted before they’re ever transmitted to DreamObjects, and not even DreamHost will be able to decrypt them for you.
+All encryption is handled automatically on your end by the Cloud Sync app.

 Note that Synology’s data encryption comes with one disappointing shortcoming — your file names will not be encrypted.

 To restore your data after a colossal breakdown, just repeat this whole process on new Synology hardware with the “Download remote changes only” option.
-Easy!